Geoff Ryman

 Geoffrey Charles Ryman (born 1951) is a Canadian writer of science fiction, fantasy, slipstream and historical fiction.
+Ryman has written and published seven novels, including an early example of a hypertext novel, 253.
+He has won multiple awards, including the World Fantasy Award.

 Biography

 Ryman was born in Canada and moved to the United States at age 11.
 He earned degrees in History and English at UCLA, then moved to England in 1973, where he has lived most of his life.
 He is gay.

 In addition to being an author, Ryman started a web design team for the UK government at the Central Office of Information in 1994.
-He also led the teams that designed the first official British Monarchy and 10 Downing Street websites, and worked on the UK government's flagship website www.direct.gov.uk.
+He also led the teams that designed the first official British Monarchy and 10 Downing Street websites, and worked on the UK government's flagship website, www.direct.gov.uk.

 Works

 Ryman says he knew he was a writer "before [he] could talk", with his first work published in his mother's newspaper column at six years of age.

-He is best known for his science fiction; however, his first novel was the fantasy The Warrior Who Carried Life, and his revisionist fantasy of The Wizard of Oz, Was..., has been called "his most accomplished work".
+He is best known for his science fiction; however, his first novel was the fantasy The Warrior Who Carried Life (1985), and his revisionist fantasy of The Wizard of Oz, Was...
+(1992), has been called "his most accomplished work".

+In 1996, Ryman began publishing instalments of 253: A Novel for the Internet in Seven Cars and a Crash on the web.
+The work deals with the interconnected lives of 253 people on a Bakerloo line train in London, hurtling towards death, and is an early example of a hypertext novel.
+It was deeply personal to Ryman.
+'253 happens on January 11th, 1995,' he writes, 'which is the day I learned my best friend was dying of Aids.'
+The project was intricate and lengthy, and took up a great deal of time, but in the 2000s, when Ryman was suffering from cancer, he accidentally failed to renew the URL, which was sold on, resulting in the loss of the project.
+In 2023, however, Ryman was able to restore it, and it became available online again.

 Much of Ryman's work is based on travels to Cambodia.
-The first of these, The Unconquered Country (1986) was winner of the World Fantasy Award and British Science Fiction Association Award.
+The first of these, The Unconquered Country (1986), was winner of the World Fantasy Award and BSFA Award.
 His novel The King's Last Song (2006) was set both in the Angkor Wat era and the time after Pol Pot and the Khmer Rouge.

+In 2023, after a significant hiatus between novels, Ryman published Him, an alternative history of Jesus Christ, in which Jesus is born biologically female, but identifies as male.
+New Scientist called it 'provocative,' while Lisa Tuttle commented in The Guardian: 'It will offend those determined to be offended, but it is a serious, heartfelt exploration of profound human questions by one of our best writers.'

 Ryman has written, directed and performed in several plays based on works by other writers.